sap-tutorials/Tutorials/tutorials/cloudsdk-js-vdm-delete/cloudsdk-js-vdm-delete.md

 [ACCORDION-BEGIN [Step 2: ](Delete a business partner address)]

 [OPTION BEGIN [TypeScript]]
 Next, we use the VDM to delete a business partner address.
-Open `delete-business-partner-address-route.ts` and overwrite `delete-business-partner-address` as shown below:
+Open `delete-business-partner-address-route.ts` and overwrite `deleteBusinessPartnerAddress` as shown below:

 ```JavaScript / TypeScript
 function deleteBusinessPartnerAddress(businessPartnerId: string, addressId: string): Promise<void> {